valoroso-dev/BikPlayer/README.md

 ![android demo](doc/android_demo.png)

 ### Next Plan
-- update FFmpeg to latest version
+- Update FFmpeg to latest version
-- support subtitle
+- Support subtitle
-- support playbak speed from 1/8 ~ 2 times of normal speed
+- Support playback speed from 1/8 ~ 2 times of normal speed
-- support adr
+- Support ADR
-- improve documentation for this player
-- regular releases on a quarterly basis, and provide unscheduled releases if there are major changes or updates
+- Soon we will have the first release, and subsequent releases will be determined based on the changes made.

 ### Support
-- Welcome to submit issue for discussion and we will respond ASAP
+- Welcome to submit issue for discussion and we will respond ASAP.
+It will be very helpful to solve the problem by providing the scene where the problem occurs, the phenomenon, the operation method and the media file or url used in the test.

 ### License